 If the IAB Barred IE is included in the GNB-CU CONFIGURATION UPDATE message, the gNB-DU shall, if supported, consider it as an indication of whether the cell allows IAB-node access or not.

-If the BAP Address IE is included in the GNB-CU CONFIGURATION UPDATE message, the gNB-DU shall, if supported, store the received BAP address and use it as specified in TS 38.340 [30].8.2.5.3 Unsuccessful Operation
+If the BAP Address IE is included in the GNB-CU CONFIGURATION UPDATE message, the gNB-DU shall, if supported, store the received BAP address and use it as specified in TS 38.340 [30].

+If the CCO Assistance Information IE is contained in the GNB-CU CONFIGURATION UPDATE message, the gNB-DU may use it to determine a new cell and/or beam configuration.

+If the RACH Cell List IE is present in the GNB-CU CONFIGURATION UPDATE message, the gNB-DU shall, if supported store this information and may use or update it to perform RACH optimization.
+If the Neighbour NR Cells for RACH List IE is present in the RACH Cell List IE, the gNB-DU may store this information and use it to resolve PRACH conflicts.

+8.2.5.3 Unsuccessful Operation

 Figure 8.2.5.3-1: gNB-CU Configuration Update: Unsuccessful Operation